janovekj/fini/docs/step-by-step-tutorial.md

 type LoginMachine = Machine<
   {
     input: State<{
-      emailChanged: string;
+      changeEmail: string;
-      passwordChanged: string;
+      changePassword: string;
-      submitted: never;
+      submit: never;
     }>;
     submitting: State<{
-      succeeded: User;
+      success: User;
     }>;
   },
   { email: string; password: string }
 >;
 ```

-Note that `submitted` has a payload type of `never`!
+Note that `submit` has a payload type of `never`!
 This is because it literally never accepts a payload, since `email` and `password` is already available through the machine's context.

 We have also added a second state.
 How exciting!
 We'll head right over to our implementation and attempt to make a transition.